velait/OU/README.md

-# Hierarchical implementation of the Ornstein-Uhlenbeck Process in RStan
+## Hierarchical Ornstein-Uhlenbeck Process in RStan

-This repository contains the material for the [Helsinki StanCon 2018](http://mc-stan.org/events/stancon2018Helsinki/) presentation by Ville Laitinen & Leo Lahti, [Open Research Labs](http://openresearchlabs.github.io), University of Turku, Finland.

-In brief, the work provides an implementation and initial analysis of a hierarchical Ornstein-Uhlenbeck model by extending the earlier work by [Aaron Goodman, 2018](https://github.com/stan-dev/stancon_talks/tree/master/2018/Contributed-Talks/05_goodman).

-For details, see the reproducible [markdown document](https://github.com/velait/OU/blob/master/hierarchical_OU.main.html).
+This repository contains material for the [Helsinki StanCon 2018](http://mc-stan.org/events/stancon2018Helsinki/) presentation by Ville Laitinen & Leo Lahti, [Open Research Labs](http://openresearchlabs.github.io), University of Turku, Finland.
+The work provides an implementation and initial analysis of a hierarchical Ornstein-Uhlenbeck model by extending the earlier work by [Aaron Goodman, 2018](https://github.com/stan-dev/stancon_talks/tree/master/2018/Contributed-Talks/05_goodman).
+For further details, see the reproducible [markdown document](https://github.com/velait/OU/blob/master/hierarchical_OU.main.md).

-## Replicating the analysis
+### Replicating the analysis

 The material is available under the CC-4.0 license.